ceejbot/no-more-unicorns/slides.md

 # [fit] You only worked on
 # [fit] easy problems

-^ But it's hard!
-You tell me.
-I know!
+^ I know!
 But nobody's going to give you credit for doing easy things.

 ---